The Blank Slate Internet

 The second school’s intent is to

 observe and to produce universals from direct observation.
-This is not an easy task, unless first

-principles are actually aligned to real natures and to the reality of natural
+principles are actually aligned to real natures and to the reality of

 systems.
 These first principles include